-If you’re reading this article, you’re probably having a bit of trouble dialing in the perfect shot of espresso and might feel a little bit frustrated having already poured countless shots down the drain.
+In this article, we will tell you how to use Breville barista express espresso machine with Dose, Ratio and Grind Size.
+If you’re reading this article, you’re probably having a bit of trouble dialing in the perfect shot of espresso from the Breville Barista Express.
+You might be feeling a little bit frustrated having already poured countless shots down the drain.

-So what we’re going to do in this article is jump straight into a step-by-step instructional, getting you pulling some at least drinkable shots, and after that very quick instructional, we’ll then do a deep dive into how to turn that drinkable shot into a great shot of espresso.
+So what we’re going to do in this article is jump straight into a step-by-step instructional, getting you pulling some at least drinkable shots using breville barista espresso machine.
+After that very quick instructional, we’ll then do a deep dive into how to turn that drinkable shot into a great shot of espresso.

 The first thing we need to do is standardize your dose of coffee grinds.

 We’ll be using a double shot basket, and the correct dose for this is generally around 18 grams.
 Now notice I’m referring to weight in grams and not a grind dial setting.

 You will need a scale for this process.
 Please don’t torture yourself and try and do it without.
 They cost around $10 so it’s a worthy investment.
 You can also buy a great scale from amazon.